Gov. Hutchinson keynotes; all-star recipe judges ready

 - Plant disease clinic

-Fourth Annual Rice Recipe Contest
+All-Star lineup for annual Rice Recipe Contest

 Be sure to download a copy of the 2014 Arkansas Rice Expo Recipe book for great ideas on how rice can fit into your family budget and healthy meal planning.
 We'll be updating this book for 2015, so check back with us to see this year's version.